 - If we successfully match you with a lender, then they will be in touch to conduct an assessment.

 Note, however, that approval is not certain.
 While we’ll do what we can to match you with an available credit provider, lenders will always assess your application to determine if the credit is suitable for your needs and objectives.

 If you have any questions regarding using a personal loan as a possible alternative to any of the previously mentioned loans, don’t hesitate to get in touch.

 Email us at firstname.lastname@example.org and our friendly team will be around to help.
 Please note that as we are only a lender-finder service, we can only answer questions relating to our organisation and services.

 We’ve done our best to explain loan to value ratios in an easy to understand manner.
 Unfortunately, though, we cannot offer products that relate to this.
 Instead, we operate as a lender-finder service that can help you find lenders online offer cash loans from $300 to $10,000.

-So, if you need quick cash in your account, turn to Monzi.
+So, if you need quick and easy finance, turn to Monzi.
 You may be matched with a lender in just 60 minutes.
 Use the loan slider at the top of the page to apply now.